Personal relationships of Elvis Presley: The main women in his life

 Peggy Lipton claims that Presley was "with me, at least, he was virtually impotent".
 Cassandra Peterson, better known as "Elvira", says she knew Presley for only one night and all they did was talk.
-Cassandra said to Larry King that they actually met during a party and Elvis told her to leave Vegas because she was the youngest show girl in Vegas at that time.
+Peterson said to Larry King that they actually met during a party and Presley told her to leave Vegas because she was the youngest show girl in Vegas at that time.

-These claims are directly contradicted by comments from actresses like Cybill Shepherd, who acknowledged her affair with the singer and was said to have introduced Elvis to certain amorous techniques.
+These claims are directly contradicted by comments from actresses like Cybill Shepherd, who acknowledged her affair with the singer and was said to have introduced Presley to certain amorous techniques.
 However, the "much-quoted claims that she taught him the joys of oral sex is viewed with skepticism by other lovers of the King."
 In an interview, Shepherd said that Presley kissed her all over her naked body – but refused to have oral sex with her.
-His slow tender kisses ended at her bellybutton.
-Elvis said to her, "Me and the guys talk and, well, we don't eat pussy."
+Presley said to her, "Me and the guys talk and, well, we don't eat pussy."
 She always knew their relationship was doomed and they wouldn't last as a couple.
 She says, "The fact is, Elvis got hooked on speed in the army. ...
 Then it got out of control.
 Did I want to be with someone who would have dragged me down?
 The only way to have stayed with Elvis was by doing drugs."
-In fact, they met at a time (July 1972) when they were both involved in much more significant relationships: Peter Bogdanovich for her and Linda Thompson for Elvis.
+In fact, they met at a time (July 1972) when they were both involved in much more significant relationships: Peter Bogdanovich for her and Linda Thompson for Presley.

-Elvis had a brief relationship with then 18 year old actress Cheryl Holdridge in 1963, when they dated every night for a week.
+Presley had a brief relationship with then-18-year-old actress Cheryl Holdridge in 1963, when they dated every night for a week.
 During this time he took her to the Los Angeles premiere of It Happened at the World's Fair.
-After the premiere, Elvis made a trip back to Memphis to spend time with his father before filming started on Viva Las Vegas.
-Upset that Elvis left suddenly without telling her, Holdridge sent Elvis an angry letter in which she scolded him for doing so.
-Amused that she cared for him as much as she did, Elvis sent a letter back to Holdridge that read "Sorry Cheesy!
-E.P." and a 20-pound mound of cheddar cheese ("Cheesy" was a nickname Cheryl earned while on The Mickey Mouse Club).
+After the premiere, Presley made a trip back to Memphis to spend time with his father before filming started on Viva Las Vegas.
+Upset that Presley left suddenly without telling her, Holdridge sent Presley an angry letter in which she scolded him for doing so.
+Amused that she cared for him as much as she did, Presley sent a letter back to Holdridge that read "Sorry Cheesy!
+E.P." and a 20-pound mound of cheddar cheese ("Cheesy" was a nickname Holdridge earned while on The Mickey Mouse Club).
 In an interview with 'Teen Magazine, Holdridge confirmed the two were dating and stated "When I talk about going out with Elvis, I mean visiting him at his home for parties with his friends.
 Elvis can't go out because he's always recognized and it spoils his fun, so he invites friends up for the evening.
 A group of girls go up to the house, have dinner, listen to records, dance, and generally just have a quiet social evening."